nekkoai/nekko-buildstream/README.md

 make build-docker
 ```

-The docker build depends on access to private repositories.
-As such, it needs credentials to access those repositories.
-The `make build-docker` command assumes you already have access to the `nekkoai` private repositories, and thus
-mounts your git credentials into the docker build.

-The following must be set up in advance of running the `make build-docker` command:

-* `~/.git-credentials` - containing your https credentials for github.com, with access to private repositories in both github.com/nekkoai and github.com/aifoundry-org
-* `~/.gitconfig` - containing gitconfig settings

 Note that building in Docker using buildstream requires special privileges.
 To enable these privileges,
-the build is performed in a dedicated docker builder called `nutcracker-builder`.
+the build is performed in a dedicated docker builder called `nekko-builder`.
 This builder is created automatically when you run `make build-docker` if it does not already exist.

 #### Build locally